CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/04-changes.md

 we need to run one more command:

 ~~~
-$ git commit -m "Create a template for recipe"
+$ git commit -m "Create a plan for our script"
 ~~~
 {: .language-bash}

 ~~~
-[main (root-commit) f22b25e] Create a template for recipe
+[main (root-commit) f22b25e] Create a plan for our script
  1 file changed, 1 insertion(+)
  create mode 100644 goostats.sh
 ~~~